 It is important to realize that there are similarities and differences between all these methods.
 Some methods will alter muscle glycogen stores, some only liver glycogen and some only exogenous (ingested) carbohydrates.
 Training quality will be affected especially if muscle glycogen is very low and a longer recovery time may be needed as well.

 It is exciting to see that we now have training methods and tools that integrate training and nutrition.
-It means that trainer and nutritionists/dietitians have to work closely together to develop optimal nutrition strategies.
+It means that trainers and nutritionists/dietitians have to work closely together to develop optimal nutrition strategies.

 Hawley JA, Burke LM.
 Carbohydrate availability and training adaptation: effects on cell metabolism.
 Exerc Sport Sci Rev. 38(4):152-60, 2010.